 Top tech picks for a happier and more productive WFH life

 Whether the challenge working from home brings is lack of focus, over-isolating or being unable to resist working 24/7, emerging tech can help you be both productive and happy.
-Tom Lakin, Senior Innovation Manager at Resource Solutions, shares his top tech picks.
+Tom Lakin, Global Practice Director at Resource Solutions, shares his top tech picks.

 Supersize your screen